 Unfortunately, as good as this movie is, it has a big plot hole.
 At first, a pod takes on the form of any person it is near when that person goes to sleep, duplicating everything but his emotions.
 The first time we see one of these pods in action is when Miles and Becky are called over to the house of some friends of theirs, Jack (King Donovan) and Teddy (Carolyn Jones).
 They show Miles and Becky an unformed man lying on the pool table.
 Ominously, it seems to be similar to Jack in height and weight.
 Jack cuts himself when Teddy points this out.
 Later, they fall asleep.
 When they wake up, the “man” on the pool table has a cut in the same place on his hand.
 In other words, it takes a long time for the pods to fully develop, and even when Jack falls asleep, he is still Jack.
 We get the impression that a full night’s sleep is needed for the duplication process to be completed.

 We never find out what happens to a person after he has been duplicated.
 Presumably he is killed and his body disposed of.
 But by the end of the movie, the presence of a pod no longer seems necessary, and the person himself is altered merely by sleeping instead of being replaced by a duplicate.
 Neither Miles nor Becky has slept near a pod, so no duplicate has been formed.
 Actually, a duplicate of Becky got started but never had a chance to be completed, and some later duplicates were destroyed by Miles.
 In any event, when Becky does finally fall asleep near the end of the movie, there is no pod nearby.
 Moreover, she only falls asleep for a few minutes, whereas we saw earlier in the movie that it took hours for a duplicate to form.
 And yet, she is completely transformed.
+Furthermore, even if there were a pod nearby, the duplicate would not have had the time to take Becky’s clothes off her and put them on itself.
 Finally, when we return to the frame story where Miles has finished his narration, we are left with the sense that once he falls asleep, he is doomed.
 But again, there is no pod nearby, so there is no reason to think that his going to sleep will do anything.

 The novel on which the first version of this movie was based had an interesting ending.
 I haven’t read it in a long time, but the way I remember it, Becky and Miles are running away from a mob of pod people, just as in the movie.
 But when they come to the field where all the pods are growing, Miles uses gasoline to start a fire, which completely destroys the entire crop.
 When the mob of pod people see what happened, they realize their plans of replacing more humans with duplicates are ruined.
 Because they have no emotions, they are not angry and do not avenge themselves on Becky and Miles.
 Instead, they just turn around and walk back home.
 At the end of the book, Miles says that the population of Santa Mira is slowly declining, and if you ever happen to pass through that town, you will find that the people who live there are not very friendly.